Apples in mythology: Celtic

-The pome fruit and tree of the apple is celebrated in numerous functions in Celtic mythology, legend, and folklore; it is an emblem of fruitfulness and sometimes a means to immortality.
+The fruit and tree of the apple is celebrated in numerous functions in Celtic mythology, legend, and folklore; it is an emblem of fruitfulness and sometimes a means to immortality.
 Wands of druids were made from wood either of the yew or of the apple.

 Allantide (Kalan Gwav, meaning first day of winter) is a Cornish festival that was traditionally celebrated on the night of 31 October, as well as the following day time.
 One of the most important parts of this festival was the giving of Allan apples, large glossy red apples that were highly polished, to family and friends as tokens of good luck.
 Allan apple markets used to be held throughout West Cornwall in the run up to the feast. and in the town of St Just it surpassed Christmas as a time for giving gifts until the late 20th century.
 A game was also recorded in which two pieces of wood were nailed together in the shape of a cross.
 It was then suspended, with 4 lit candles on each arm and Allan apples suspended underneath.
 The aim being to catch the apples with your mouth without getting molten wax on your face.
 For unmarried recipients the apples would be placed under their pillows in the hope that they would bring dreams of their future wife or husband.

 The acquisition of the Silver Branch in The Voyage of Bran, a silver apple branch with white blossoms, is the incident which sends the eponymous hero Bran mac Febail on a journey to the Otherworld.

 A magical silver branch with three golden apples belonged to the sea deity Manannán mac Lir and was given to the high king Cormac mac Airt in the narrative of the Echtra Cormaic.
 The branch created magical soporific music that assuaged those afflicted with injury or illness to sleep.
 In the Irish tale Echtra Condla, Conle the son of Conn is fed an apple by a fairy lover, which sustains him in terms of food and drink for a month without diminishing; but it also makes him long for the woman and the beautiful country of women to which his lover is enticing him.

 In the Arthurian mythos, the island of Avalon is considered the Isle of Apples, and its very name, originally Welsh, refers to the fruit.
 Geoffrey of Monmouth's Vita Merlini describes the enchanted isle as being populated by many apple trees.
 Avalon from its first inception was considered the home of the magical Morgan le Fay, her sisters, and their mystical practices.

 After being killed by brigands, the Breton pseudo-saint Konorin was transformed into a mysterious apple which, when eaten by a young virgin, causes her impregnation and his rebirth as the "son of the apple, the fruit of wisdom".